Janine Allis: Television appearances

 In 2010, Allis participated in the Channel Ten TV show Undercover Boss.
 Allis appeared as a "shark" on the Australian version of the TV show Shark Tank.

 In 2019, Allis competed in the sixth season of Australian Survivor.
 She was eliminated on day 44 and finished in sixth place.
-She returned to the show representing Australia on the Australia V The World season of Australian Survivor, and lost to Parvati Shallow, placing third.
+She returned to the show representing Australia on the Australia V The World season of Australian Survivor.
+She made it to the finale with fellow Australian Luke Toki but lost the jury vote to American representative Parvati Shallow.

 In 2021, Allis appeared as a boardroom advisor for the fifth season of The Celebrity Apprentice Australia.
 In 2022, Allis returned to The Celebrity Apprentice Australia as Lord Sugar's boardroom advisor.

 On 26 March 2024, Gordon Ramsay's Food Stars premiered on Channel 9 in Australia where Allis and celebrity chef and television personality Gordon Ramsay go head to head in a show where contestants pitch their food or drink related item, for a $250,000 investment from both Allis and Ramsay.